 The Company has financed its operations primarily by the issuance of share capital as the continued operations of the Company are largely dependent on the sale of equity securities to raise capital.
-The Company intends to use the majority of its proceeds from its recent private placements for continued exploration on the Silicon Ridge Project in Québec and for general working capital.
+The Company intends to use the majority of its proceeds for continued exploration on the Radio Hill and Snow White projects in Ontario, target evaluation and for general working capital.